Rochelle has experience with wild critters and gardening adventures while living the simple life in a rural area for 20

-There are dozens of techniques used to prevent mayhem by the destructive critters especially in combination.
+There are dozens of techniques used to prevent mayhem by the destructive critters, and they work especially well in combination.
 Multiple lines of defense seem to work best.

 Steps to Take

 - Leave the hood up.
 Rodents are looking for a dark place to nest.
-This idea may help discourage nesting, but may not be the ultimate solution.
+This idea could help discourage nesting, but may not be the ultimate solution.

 - Hide your dog food, cat food, and birdseed.
 Dog food is the gold standard of rat society.
 Rats will stuff pounds and pounds of it into the air cleaner, glove compartment, or other empty spaces in your car.

 - Remove or seal off rat hiding places near the car.
-Cut down nearby shrubbery and vines where they can hide.
+Cut down nearby thick shrubbery and vines where they can hide.
 If you have a garage, block rat-sized entrances to the building, or spray openings with substances that rats hate (see below).

 - Block small entrances to the vehicle engine compartment.
 Some car owners place traps around the vehicle or on top of the wheels, since rats climb wheels to get into the engine.
 Some block engine openings with wire screen.

 - Make your engine and its entrances smell bad, at least to rats.
 Motorists have had success with peppermint oil, powdered fox urine, used cat litter, cat hair, dog hair, Pine-Sol, Irish Spring soap, red pepper, and laundry dryer sheets.
 The people who make Rataway tell you to spray it on all the wires in the engine.